a3X3k/Hydra/README.md

 ```

 - Next step is to initialize the pyttsx3 package.
-- The Instance of the initialized pyttsx3 package is stored in the engine variable.
-- We are calling the variable engine as it works as the engine and converts Text-To-Speech whenever execute the functions from the package.

 ```py
 engine = pyttsx3.init()
 ```

+- The Instance of the initialized pyttsx3 package is stored in the **engine** variable.
+- We are calling the variable engine as it works as the engine and converts Text-To-Speech whenever execute the functions from the package.
 - There is a built-in `say()` function in the pyttsx3 package that takes a string value and speaks it out.

 ```py
 engine.say("Hello")
 ```

-- `runAndWait()` function keeps track when the engine starts converting text to speech and waits for that much time, and do not allow the engine to close.
-- If we don’t write this code, it may happen that the engine might not work properly as the processes will not be synchronized.
+- Next step is to start the conversion.

 ```py
 engine.runAndWait()
 ```

+- `runAndWait()` function keeps track when the engine starts converting text to speech and waits for that much time, and do not allow the engine to close.
+- It also synchronizes the processes.
-- After all the processes are over, we shut down the engine by calling the stop() function.
+- After all the processes are over, we shall shut down the engine by calling the `stop()` function.

 ```py
 engine.stop()